mola-T/timp/README.md

 ##### `(threadS-debug-write-file &rest datas)`

 One more function.
 This function is so special that I hope you never need to use it.
 This is the last resort to debug package in the dark.
 When developing `thread`, in the early stage, there is no way to debug easily.
-If any things go wrong in the dark, the sub-process just close clicly.
+If something goes wrong in the dark, the sub-process just close clicly.
 Or don't notify the parent thread for any errors.
 I used this function everywhere to find when did it go wrong and what is the problem.
-This function make text file in the home directory to write out data.
+This function make text files in the home directory to write out data.

-After the `error-handler` has been finished, I seldom use it.
+After the `error-handler` has been implemented, I seldom use it.

 <br>